-It has taken me a bit of time to tell you that the grunion, Southern California’s infamous fish, mating season is upon us!
+It has taken me a bit to tell you that the grunion, Southern California’s infamous fish, mating season is upon us!
 Why?
-Well, at the time of this writing, all the San Diego County beaches were closed; thus, all citizens were barred from experiencing the coastline, so I hesitated.
-The Department of Fish and Wildlife even took the chart off its website.
-Their reasoning was not to encourage people to come to the beach and witness this phenomenon.
-Down below, I present to you the San Diego grunion run scheduled for May- September, with the anticipation that the beaches will be open on May 1st (fingers crossed).
+Well, at this time, all the San Diego County beaches were closed; thus, all citizens were barred from experiencing the coastline, so I hesitated.
+The Department of Fish and Wildlife even took the chart off its website, and their reasoning was not to encourage people to come to the beach and witness this phenomenon.
+Below, I present the San Diego grunion run scheduled for May- September, anticipating that the beaches will be open on May 1st (fingers crossed).

 What is a Grunion Run, and Why is it a Big Deal?

-The grunion (Leuresthes tenuis) is a type of smelt which is small, silvery and is about the size of a sardine.
+The grunion (Leuresthes tenuis) is a type of smelt that is small, silvery, and about the size of a sardine.
 These fish are only found off the coast of Southern California, from San Luis Obispo down to Northern Baja California.

-So what is the big deal, and why is there a schedule.
-Well, between March and September, during a full or new moon when the tides are at their highest, the grunion comes onto the beach to spawn.
+So what is the big deal, and why is there a schedule?
+Well, between March and September, the grunion comes onto the beach to spawn during a full or new moon when the tides are at their highest.

 Grunion Run Spawning Ritual

-Every Spring and Summer, from March to September, grunions use the moon as an indicator of when it is time to spawn.
+Every Spring and Summer, from March to September, grunions use the moon to indicate when it is time to spawn.
 For four consecutive nights, under a Full of New Moon, spawning occurs when the tide becomes the highest and last for several hours.

-There can be thousands of grunion mating on the beach at the same time.
+There can be thousands of grunion mating on the beach simultaneously.
 Can you imagine seeing all the fish heads sticking out of the sand with fish scarfs?